Bosch forms JV with Brakes India, Wheels India for air systems

-Bosch Limited has partnered with Brakes India Private Limited and Wheels India Limited to form a joint venture focused on developing next-generation air systems for commercial vehicles.
-The 50:50 partnership, approved by the respective boards, will target the engineering and manufacturing of electronically controlled modules for air compression, processing, suspension, and parking brakes.
-Headquartered in Chennai, the joint venture aims to start operations by the end of 2026, leveraging the combined technological and manufacturing strengths of the three companies.
+Bosch Limited has partnered with Brakes India Private Limited and Wheels India Limited to establish a 50:50 joint venture focused on engineering and manufacturing electronically controlled air systems for commercial vehicles.
+The entity, headquartered in Chennai, aims to start operations by the end of 2026 pending regulatory clearances, leveraging the combined strengths in software, electronics, and pneumatic systems.

 *this image is generated using AI for illustrative purposes only.